Let's Talk About THC [What does it do and is it legal?]

 Research has associated the use of medical marijuana with better outcomes in cancer therapy.
 THC causes euphoria, which reduces the adverse effects associated with chemotherapy.
-It alleviates the nausea and vomiting discomfort experienced by cancer patients.
+It alleviates nausea and vomiting discomfort experienced by cancer patients.
 Additionally, THC stimulates appetite in HIV and cancer patients.

 4. THC for stress and anxiety

 Due to its ability to induce a euphoric effect and stimulate dopamine release from the storage vesicles, THC is under investigation to treat and manage depression, post-traumatic stress disorder, and anxiety.
 In mid-2018, FDA approved the use of a THC extract to manage epileptic cases that are unresponsive to other forms of therapy.

 THC has potent bronchodilatory properties.
 Therefore it is under investigation as a viable drug in managing asthma and other restrictive respiratory diseases.
 Additionally, due to its vasodilatory activity, THC is under investigation in the management of glaucoma.
 Also, in rehabilitation centers, THC is used in the detoxification process in individuals with addiction to opioids.